JoMarianek/eCommerce-shop/README.md

 - Basket page 🛒
 - About Us page 🙋‍♂️🙋‍♀️

+My contributions:
+I was responsible for:
+✅ Implementing verification for the Login and Registration pages ✅ Writing and designing the About Us page
+✅ Developing the Detailed Product page
+✅ Contributing to the Main page
+✅ Writing tests for the pages I worked on
+✅ Project management, including organizing tasks and writing tickets for each sprint

 The application is powered by CommerceTools 🌐, a leading provider of commerce solutions for B2C and B2B enterprises.
 CommerceTools offers a cloud-native, microservices-based commerce platform that enables brands to create unique and engaging digital commerce experiences.

+Important note:
+⚠️ The application was built using CommerceTools' free API, which has a limited availability period.
+As a result, some backend functionality (such as login, product retrieval, and checkout) may no longer be functional.
+However, the frontend implementation and design remain available for review.

 ## Installation